Brandon Saad: Amateur

 Growing up in Gibsonia, Pennsylvania, Saad played minor hockey for the Pittsburgh Hornets in the Tier 1 Elite Hockey League.
 While playing with the U14 Hornets team in the 2005–06 season, Saad tallied 16 goals and 21 assists through 30 games.
 He also competed with the Hornets at the 2005 Quebec International Pee-Wee Hockey Tournament and at the 2007 USA Hockey National Championship.
 Saad split the 2007–08 season with the U18 Hornets and the Pine-Richland High Rams, where he played alongside his older brother.
 However, the coach of the Rams acknowledged that it was not likely Saad would remain at Pine-Richland High School because he was being scouted by the USA Hockey National Team Development Program (NTDP).
 While with the U18 Hornets, Saad set a program record with 54 goals and 124 points in one season.
 As a freshman with the Pine-Richland High Rams, Saad ranked sixth on the team with eight goals and 19 assists for 27 points.
 He was also recognized as a Pittsburgh North Hockey All-Star.

-Saad turned down the opportunity to join the NTDP for the 2008–09 season and was subsequently drafted by the Saginaw Spirit in the first found of the 2008 Ontario Hockey League (OHL) draft.
+Saad turned down the opportunity to join the NTDP for the 2008–09 season and was subsequently drafted by the Saginaw Spirit in the first round of the 2008 Ontario Hockey League (OHL) draft.
 Instead of immediately joining the OHL, Saad and his older brother played the 2008–09 season with the Mahoning Valley Phantoms in the North American Hockey League (NAHL).
 While playing with the Phantoms, Saad was selected to represent the United States under-17 team at the 2009 World U-17 Hockey Challenge.
 He helped the U17 team win a bronze medal and was named to the tournament all-star team.
-Saad returned to the Phantons following the tournament and finished his rookie season with 29 goals and 18 assists over 47 games.
+Saad returned to the Phantoms following the tournament and finished his rookie season with 29 goals and 18 assists over 47 games.
 The league took notice of his efforts and he was named the NAHL's Rookie of the Year and selected for the First All-Star Team and All-Rookie Team.